biocore/emp/methods/methods_release2.md

 #### 1.1 Solicitation of samples and EMPO

 We had funding to do metagenomic sequencing on ~500 samples.
 We solicited samples from the EMP consortium spanning a wide range of microbial environments.
-To achieve even coverage across microbial environments, we devised sample ontology of sample types (microbial environments), which would eventually become the EMP ontology ([EMPO](http://www.earthmicrobiome.org/protocols-and-standards/empo/)).
+To achieve even coverage across microbial environments, we devised sample ontology of sample types (microbial environments), which would eventually become the [EMP ontology (EMPO)](http://www.earthmicrobiome.org/protocols-and-standards/empo/).
 Around 800 samples were ultimately collected, which allows for reshaping of the dataset to deal with poorly performing samples.

-#### 1.3 Metadata
+#### 1.2 Metadata

-Metadata were requested to comply with MIMS and Qiita standards (please refer to the EMP500 [metadata guide](http://press.igsb.anl.gov/earthmicrobiome/protocols-and-standards/metadata-guide/)).
+Metadata were requested to comply with MIMS and Qiita standards; please refer to the EMP500 [metadata guide](http://press.igsb.anl.gov/earthmicrobiome/protocols-and-standards/metadata-guide/).
 Excel templates were provided corresponding to 15 MIxS environmental packages.
 The completed spreadsheets were collected from collaborators and checked for completeness and standardized.
-Individual metadata files are merged in notebook "s1", EMPO and other sample metadata are added in notebook "s2", and prep information and mapping files are added in notebook "s3", below.
+Individual metadata files are merged, then EMPO and other sample metadata were added, and finally prep information and mapping files were generated.

-#### 1.2 Replicates
+#### 1.3 Replicates

 Samples were either collected fresh or requisitioned from existing bulk samples.
 Aliquots (10) of each raw sample were requested.
 This allows for minimal freeze-thaw cycles and multiple downstream processing protocols in the future.
 Instructions were provided in the EMP500 [sample submission guide](http://www.earthmicrobiome.org/in-progress/emp500-sample-submission-guide/).
 QR barcodes were added subsequently as described in [`protocols`](https://github.com/biocore/emp/tree/master/protocols).
-Code for generating these codes and other label information in an Excel spreadsheet is in notebooks "s4" and "s5" below.

 #### 1.4 Processing rounds

-Replicate 1 was used for xxx.

-Replicates 2 and 3 were used for xxx.

-### 2 Metadata

-The metadata workflow -- from individual study metadata files, general sample information, and prep information -- to mapping files, sample information files, and prep information files -- is summarized by these IPython notebooks:

-* `emp500_s1_merge_sample_info.ipynb` Merge individual study metadata files, add general prep information (including plate and well numbers for the initial DNA extraction), generate sample information file.
-* `emp500_s2_add_prep_info_sample_names.ipynb` Add prep information (16S, 18S, ITS) and sample information (sample names, study information, EMPO categories, etc.).
-* `emp500_s3_make_mapping_files_prep_info.ipynb` Generate mapping files and prep information files.
-* `emp500_s4_project_summary.ipynb` Generate project summary and list of samples (for labels).
-* `emp500_s5_labels.ipynb` Generate label spreadsheet with QR codes (not encoded).

-### 3 Processing rounds - DNA/metabolite extraction and sequencing/mass spec
+Because samples were collected in sets of 10 aliquots, individual aliquots can be processed on-demand as more material is needed.

+##### DNA Extraction Round 1

+One aliquot was used for DNA extractions performed at UCSD in June/July 2016 (Plates 1-5) and December 2016 (Plates 6-7), and at PNNL in September 2016 (Plates 8-9).
+Plate and well information is contained in the metadata files under the following columns: plate_no_round1, well_no_round1, well_id_round1, well_row_round1, well_column_round1.

+##### Metabolite Extraction Round 1

+One aliquot was used for metabolite extractions performed at UCSD in July 2016 (Plates 2-5).
+Data were collected in April 2017.
+Sample IDs for metabolomics are contained in the metadata files under the following column: metab_id_2017.

+##### DNA Extraction Round 2

+Two aliquots (for most samples) were used for DNA extractions performated at UCSD in February 2018 (corresponding to Round 1 Plates 1-7).

-### Amplicon sequencing
+### 2 Amplicon sequencing

-#### Sequence file demultiplexing
+#### 2.1 Sequence file demultiplexing

 (Do we have a script for this or just manual?)

-#### QIIME 2 workflow
+#### 2.2 QIIME 2 workflow

 Demultiplexed amplicon sequence files are run through [QIIME 2](http://qiime2.org), which wraps many popular amplicon analysis tools, including Deblur, UniFrac, and Emperor.